OreOliciouZ/MotD.md/Empyrion.md

 * One Virtual Backpack with 49 slots and 1mio stack size for each slot

-  Choose this options only with incredible generous intentions, without expecting anything back for it
+  Choose this options only with incredible generous intentions

 I am really thankfull for every support and really appreciate it.

 https://www.paypal.com/donate/?hosted_button_id=FVN2XNE3GQ49C